When was James Monroe born?

 While James Monroe doesn’t always get the same recognition level as Thomas Jefferson, George Washington, Alexander Hamilton, or Benjamin Franklin, his long political career was monumental.

-James Monroe’s long career in politics.
+James Monroe’s Long Career in Politics

-After serving in the Continental Army and Virginia Militia during the Revolutionary War, Monroe entered politics as the Virginia delegate to Congress.
+After serving in the Continental Army and Virginia Militia during the Revolutionary War, Monroe entered politics as the Virginia delegate to Continental Congress.

-During this six-year post, he would also have the responsibility of Secretary of War between September 1814 and March 1815.
+During this six-year post, he would also be Secretary of War between September 1814 and March 1815.
 Then, finally, he would assume the role of President after Madison stood down.

-Monroe’s influence on the Louisiana Purchase.
+Monroe’s Influence on the Louisiana Purchase

-At the time, James Monroe was Thomas Jefferson’s special envoy and later his Minister to the United Kingdom.
+At the time, James Monroe was Thomas Jefferson’s special envoy and later his Minister to Great Britain.
 Jefferson sent him to France to assist in the negotiation of the acquisition of Louisiana from France.

 There was a strong desire in the US for the nation to take control of New Orleans and control trade in the Mississippi River.
 Therefore, Monroe needed to deal with the French while maintaining an alliance with the British.

-The French would go on to agree to sell the whole of Louisiana for $15 million.
+The French would agree to sell the whole of Louisiana for $15 million.
 However, Monroe had only been instructed to spend $9 million for New Orleans and West Florida.